My Eclectic Bites

 2. Roast in a 375°F oven for 20 minutes, until the tomatoes are soft and lightly caramelized.

-3. Gently mash the tomatoes with a fork — you can leave a few whole if you like.
+3. Gently mash the tomatoes with a fork.
+You can leave a few whole if you like.

 4. Stir in crushed red pepper flakes, black pepper, and 1 teaspoon minced garlic.